 The scope of public health/population health nursing practice and concepts of disaster management, systems leadership, quality and safety are integrated into various courses throughout the curriculum.

-Bachelor's degree with a major in nursing from a regionally accredited university with a professionally accredited nursing program
+- BSN from a regionally accredited university with an accredited nursing program

 Southern Association of Colleges and Schools, Commission on Colleges